caBattista/Cubegame/README.md

 ## State of the game

-+ As of now it's development is suspended until I have more time again to work on it.
++ As of now it's development is suspended until I have more time again to work on it hopefully soon.